 A well-defined and documented social media policy is critical for any B2B organisation, although often overlooked.
 The policy serves as an operational framework, governing behaviour, delegating responsibilities and outlining an escalation process in the case of social media emergencies.
-This database of social media policies compiled by SocialMediaGovernance.com allows you to explore how organisations in different sectors guide and govern their social media usage.
-Waiting for a social media crisis to happen to draw up a policy can cost you your business, just as these brands found out the hard way.
+Hootsuite’s social media policy post, offer’s a handy explanation with real-life examples and a free template to get you started.
+Waiting for a social media crisis to happen to draw up a policy can cost you your business, as these businesses found out the hard way.
 Having one in place early on, will most likely minimize the risk of a crisis and if it does occur, you’ll know how to react and who to turn to for support.

 iii.
 Social Listening & Media Monitoring